emacsmirror/turtles/docs/source/install.rst

     (use-package turtles
       :straight (:type git :repo "https://github.com/szermatt/turtles.git"))

+- from `MELPA <https://melpa.org/#/getting-started>`_, by typing `M-x package-install turtles`.

+  Note that there's no practical difference between the stable and unstable MELPA package, as development happens on a branch.
+Both stable and unstable include the latest release of the code, unstable may contain a more recent version of the .info doc.

 - the old-fashioned way, copying the .el files from into your :file:`.emacs.d` directory.